Pre-16 school transport

 All pupils who use transport provided by the Council are expected to abide by the Travel Code of Conduct.
 Pupils who fail to abide by the Code of Conduct when using transport provided by the Council may be banned from using the transport for a set period.
 It will become the responsibility of the pupil's parent, carer or guardian to arrange transport to and from school for this period of time.

-The home to school travel assistance policy covers mainstream, special and post-16 education transport.
+This policy covers mainstream, special and post-16 education transport.
+Includes a glossary of terms.

 Social and Education Transport Team